kevincjackson/Notes/powershell.md

    - `Find-Module *yaml*` # Very important.
 This searches the ONLINE GALLERY at <https://www.powershellgallery.com/>
 - Snapins: PSSnappin, deprecated system as of version 6.

+## Modules - Creating Your Own

+- Rename your script MyModuleScript.psm1 and put in a folder of the same name: /MyModule/MyModule.psm1
+- Install `Install-Module -Name MyModule`
+- Uninstall `Remove-Module -Name MyModule` (Doesn't delete the code)
+-
 ## Casting

 ```pwsh